 The program is conducted in the following areas:

-Bating is also undertaken in a continuous and ongoing manner in Sydney Harbour National Park and Sydney Harbour Federation Trust estate at Middle Head by the NSW National Parks and Wildlife Service.
+Baiting is also undertaken in a continuous and ongoing manner in Sydney Harbour National Park, and the Sydney Harbour Federation Trust estate at Middle Head by the NSW National Parks and Wildlife Service.

 Exclusion is necessary as "FoxOff" poison baits, 1080 (sodium monofluroacetate) poison, is highly lethal to cats and dogs.